Opening doors to change lives

 - To provide ongoing support and friendship, help with benefits, life skills, volunteering opportunities and accommodation.

 The Living Room (at the rear of the Plaza Centre) is the venue for the first contact point with the Isaiah Project.
 The open sessions are:

 - “Isaiah @ 9” – Monday 9.00am to 10.30am

 - “Isaiah Open House” – Tuesday 12.30pm to 1.30pm

 - “Isaiah Coffee Morning” – Wednesday 9.30am to 11.30am

-These sessions provide a great opportunity to meet members of the team who are happy to chat to in confidence, even if just to give a ‘listening ear’.
+These sessions provide a great opportunity to meet members of the team who are happy to chat in confidence, even if just to give a ‘listening ear’.
 Support can be provided for a wide range of needs including filling in benefit forms, money advice, making phone calls etc. If the team are unable to help they signpost onto other agencies.

 Housing and Befriending

 To achieve the objectives, we provide ongoing support, initially through the open sessions, in order to build up confidence and help people move their lives forward.
 This support sometimes leads to the provision of housing where every person has their own ‘befriender’.
 At present the Isaiah Project houses 40 adults and 25 children in 38 properties.
 Our ‘befrienders’ (currently a team of fourteen!) see our residents on a weekly basis, visiting everyone in their own home, giving lifts to appointments with the doctor, helping with shopping etc.